Hibiscus flos

 HMPC: Not processed

-Commission E: Negative monograph in the absence of studies regarding efficacy.
-Can be considered as a null monograph as there are no known risks.
+Commission E: Negative monograph in the absence of efficacy studies.
+Can be considered a null monograph as no risks are known.

-Folklorically, hibiscus flowers are used in the form of "health teas" as a mild laxative, also for mild colds and catarrh.
-They are also used to prepare caffeine-free soft drinks or as an ingredient in fruit or herbal teas.
-In tea blends they are included as an ornamental drug and also give a tea infusion a better taste and a reddish color.
+Hibiscus flowers are popularly used in the form of "health teas" as a mild laxative, also for mild colds and catarrh.
+They are also used to prepare caffeine-free refreshing drinks or as an ingredient in fruit or herbal teas.
+They are included in tea blends as a decorative drug and also give a tea infusion a better taste and a reddish color.

-Naturopathy: Hibiscus sabdariffa is the parent plant of Hibisci flos, the officinal (DAB9) hibiscus flowers (no recommendation from Commission E).
+Naturopathy: Hibiscus sabdariffa is the parent plant of Hibiscus flos, the officinal (DAB9) Hibiscus flowers (not recommended by Commission E).

-Cosmetics: Hibiscus sabdariffa extract (INCI) is the mallow flower extract used in cosmetic formulations and.
+Cosmetics: Hibiscus sabdariffa extract (INCI) is the mallow flower extract used in cosmetic formulations.

 Ingredients